Philadelphia Eagles vs. New York Giants NFL Week 12 Odds, Plays and Insights for November 28, 2021

 Giants stats and trends

-- New York has played nine games, with five wins against the spread.
+- New York has five wins against the spread in 10 games this year.

-- The Giants have an ATS record of 5-2 in their seven games as an underdog of 3 points or more this year.
+- The Giants have an ATS record of 3-3 in their six games as an underdog of 3.5 points or more this season.

-- New York's games this year have eclipsed the over/under in 33.3% of its opportunities (three times in nine games with a set point total).
+- New York's games this season have hit the over three times in 10 opportunities (30%).

-- When New York puts up more than 23.6 points, it is 3-0 against the spread and 2-1 overall.
+- When New York scores more than 23.6 points, it is 3-0 against the spread and 2-1 overall.

-- New York is 2-1 against the spread and 1-2 overall when the team churns out over 348.1 yards.
+- When New York totals more than 348.1 yards, the team is 2-1 against the spread and 1-2 overall.

-- The Giants have 11 giveaways this season, while the Eagles have 12 takeaways.
+- The Giants have turned the ball over two more times (14 total) than the Eagles have forced a turnover (12) this season.

 Home and road insights

-- New York has two wins against the spread, and is 2-3 overall, at home this year.
+- At home this season, New York has two wins against the spread and is 2-3 overall.

-- This year, in five home games, New York has not hit the over.
+- In five home games this year, New York has not gone over the total.

-- This season away from home, Philadelphia is 4-2 against the spread and 4-2 overall.
+- In away games, Philadelphia is 4-2 against the spread, and 4-2 overall.

-- The Eagles are unbeaten ATS (1-0) as 3-point favorites or more on the road.
+- The Eagles are unbeaten ATS (1-0) as 3.5-point favorites or more on the road.

-- In three of six road games this year, Philadelphia has gone over the total.
+- In six road games this season, Philadelphia has gone over the total three times.

 Powered by Data Skrive.